khanm1/NYT-React-Google-Search/README.md

 # NYT-React-Google-Search
+## Acknowledge:
-#### I used activity 11 solution as the boilerplate starter and used activity 8 solutions from activities week-20.
+I used activity 11 solution as the boilerplate starter and used activity 8 solutions from activities week-20.